Miccighel/MichaelSoprano/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Universiy of Udine
+  - name: University of Udine
     url: https://www.uniud.it/

 # Short bio (displayed in user profile at end of posts)
-bio: University Life, Computer Science, Photography, Reading, Gaming, Comics.
-PhD Student at the University of Udine.
-That's me.
+bio: Postdoctoral Research Fellow at the University of Udine.

 # Interests to show in About widget
 interests: